sonata-nfv/tng-sdk-validation/README.md

 ## Service mode

-Runs the packager as a service that exposes a REST API
+Runs the packager as a service that exposes a REST API.

-### Run tng-skd-validate as a serviceif any fruit
+### Run tng-skd-validate as a service

 #### Bare metal
 ```